 - Drain the water and let them cool.

-- Peel the potatoes and cut them in bite size pieces.
+- Peel the potatoes and cut them into bite-size pieces.

-- In a big bowl, mix together the mayo with sour cream, mustard, vinegar, chopped pickle, sugar, salt and pepper.
+- In a big bowl, mix the mayo with sour cream, mustard, vinegar, chopped pickle, sugar, salt, and pepper.

-- Add the potatoes, chopped celery, red onion, red bell pepper and optional the green onion.
+- Add the potatoes, chopped celery, red onion, and red bell pepper.

 - Toss them all together and refrigerate.